calderarchinuk/CurveBuilder/readme.md

 Later, this would also be cool to use for projectile trajectories

 ##TODO
-* fix uv coordinates on stretched roads
-* extrude shape editor / extrude mesh
-* build meshes from curves in editor (ie, bake curves)
 * detail meshes with curve normal offset (ex, streetlights)
 * detail meshes aligned to curve (ex, fences)
+* extrude shape editor / extrude mesh
+* fix uv coordinates on stretched roads

 ### References